PatternsTechGit/PT_ToasterNotification/README.md

 ### **Install ngx-toastr library**

-To install the ngx-toastr library run the npm command as below :
+To install the toast library run the npm command as below :

 ```
 npm i ngx-toastr@13.0.0
 ```
-As our project is using  angular common v.13 so we will install the dependent toastr library version (13.0.0) otherwise for latest angular we can use command as below :
+As our project is using  angular common v.13 so we will install the dependent toast library version (13.0.0) otherwise for latest angular we can use command as below :

 ```
  npm i --save ngx-toastr
 ```

-### **SettingUp toastr Style**
+### **Toastr Style**

-After installing the library we will add toastr **css** style reference in `angular.json` file as below :
+Add the toastr style reference in `angular.json` file as below :

 ```json
 "styles": [